microsoft/vscode-docs/api/extension-guides/custom-editors.md

 ### Custom editor activation

 When a user opens one of your custom editors, VS Code fires an `onCustomEditor:VIEW_TYPE` activation event.
-During activation, your extension must call `registerCustomEditor` to register a custom editor with the expected `viewType`.
+During activation, your extension must call `registerCustomEditorProvider` to register a custom editor with the expected `viewType`.

 It's important to note that `onCustomEditor` is only called when VS Code needs to create an instance of your custom editor.
 If VS Code is merely showing the user some information about an available custom editor—such as with the **View: Reopen with** command—your extension will not be activated.